NFDI4Microbiota/MetadataStandards/README.md

 This repository contributes to that goal by providing workflow-oriented guidance for identifying relevant technical and biological/environmental metadata before repository submission.

  [![CC BY License illustration](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/) This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

+# Citation

+If you use this repository, please cite the archived repository release:

+> Bole M., nernster, Charlie Pauvert, magelm, mdsufz, nacnoriko, and contributors. **NFDI4Microbiota/MetadataStandards: Pre-review Publication release**.
+Zenodo.
+2026. https://doi.org/10.5281/zenodo.19336648

+Please also cite the associated manuscript once it becomes available:

 # References